Beautiful Kashmir is often called “Heaven on Earth.”

 WHAT IS INCLUDED

-A 10-day workshop with with National Geographic photographer Catherine Karnow
+A 12-day workshop (10 days in Kashmir, 2 days in Delhi) with National Geographic photographer Catherine Karnow

 Maximum number of guests set to 8

-One night at The Claridge’s hotel in Delhi upon arrival (April 20)
+One night at The Imperial hotel, or similar, in Delhi upon arrival

 Comfortable on-the-ground transportation